dgaydukov/cert-aws/files/sa.md

 * use bucket policy (json file with policies)

-You can also turn on lifecycle management (move you files to glacier after 30 days) Presign url - use cli to create url with key, that is accessible for limited time
+You can also turn on lifecycle management (move you files to glacier after 30 days) Presign url - use cli to create url with key, that is accessible for limited time.
+Can be
+* download - anybody can download file within some time
+* upload - anybody can upload file into this url within some time

 Interface is global, so you assign a region to a bucket, but you see all your buckets across all regions